How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 1. Get clear on your timeframe

-The first forward step is to identify the timeframe that you have to sell the home in order to work backward to set appropriate, manageable goals to tackle the work.
+The first forward step is to identify the timeframe that you have to sell the home in order to work backward and set appropriate, manageable goals to tackle the work.

-According to a report from the National Association of Realtors (NAR), as of December 2021, the average home was listed on the market for 19 days before going under contract, with ICE Mortgage Technology reporting an average of 51 days to close on a home purchase.
+According to a 2023 report from the National Association of Realtors (NAR), the average home was listed on the market for two weeks before going under contract, with ICE Mortgage Technology reporting an average of 43 days to close on a home purchase.
 Using this data for an example timeframe, if your goal is to sell the home in 90 days, you may only have a little less than three weeks to prepare your home for sale to meet this deadline.

 2. Break the work into small, attainable chunks